Floris-Buyse-FB/Deep_Learning/chapter_15/chapter-15-theoretical-questions.md

 - Which column(s) are you going to drop?
   - Date
 - Which column(s) are you going to use as input features?
-  - Open, high, low, volume
+  - Open, high, low, volume, close?
+(Zoals bij jena_climate data, wordt temperatuur zowel als label en als input gebruikt)
 - Is this a univariate or a multivariate timeseries?
   - Multivariate
 - If we only want to predict the Close price at the end, you should use a: